 Story and photos provided by the Visit Stillwater Team

 To learn more about how to be a visitor in your own community, go to VisitStillwaterOK.org, “Like” Visit Stillwater on Facebook, and follow “@VisitStillwater” on Twitter.
-If you already consider yourself a seasoned “staycationer,” we would love to hear about your favorite hometown favorites and staycation tidbits.
+If you already consider yourself a seasoned “staycationer,” we would love to hear about your hometown favorites and staycation tidbits.
+Use #staycationstillwater when you share your next local experience on social media!
 The Visitor Information Center, located at 2617 W. 6th Avenue, is open 24/7 or call 405-743-3697.